SevvyP/mnboolui/README.md

 You will need to set up authentication via Auth0.
 You can follow [this guide](https://auth0.com/docs/quickstart/webapp/nextjs/01-login) to set up an application with the correct redirect and logout urls, and create a `.env.local` file with application secrets.

+You will need to add an `AUTH0_MANAGEMENT_TOKEN` variable to the `.env.local` with an [Auth0 access token](https://auth0.com/docs/secure/tokens/access-tokens/management-api-access-tokens/get-management-api-access-tokens-for-production) issued to an api with `read:users;read:users_app_metadata;read:user_idp_tokens` scopes

 Then, run the development server:

 ```bash